Architecture of India

+Raj Sabhagruh, a Spiritual and convention complex at Shrimad Rajchandra Ashram Dharampur in Valsad whose architecture is inspired by Samavasarana in Jainism and Nalanda University.

 Indian architecture is rooted in the history, culture, and religion of India.
 Among multiple architectural styles and traditions, the best-known include the many built in accordance to Indian religion and philosophy with Hindu, Jain, Buddhist, and Sikh styles of architecture being the most prevalent in India, with Indo-Islamic architecture, Rajput architecture, Mughal architecture, South Indian architecture, and Indo-Saracenic architecture having a strong presence as well.

 Early Indian architecture was made from wood, which did not survive due to rotting and instability in the structures.
 Instead, the earliest surviving examples of Indian architecture are Indian rock-cut architecture, including many Buddhist, Hindu, and Jain temples.

 Hindu temple architecture is traditionally divided into two main architectural styles: the Dravidian style of southern India and Nagara style of northern India, with several regional variations that combine elements of both.
 Other regional styles, such as the Vesara style of the Deccan plateau and the Kalinga style of eastern India, developed through local tastes.
 In addition to temple architecture, domestic housing styles in India also vary widely between regions, reflecting differences in climate, geography, building materials, and cultural traditions.

-The first major Islamic kingdom in India was the Delhi Sultanate, which led to the development of Indo-Islamic architecture, combining Indian and Islamic architectural features.
+The first major Islamic empire in India was the Delhi Sultanate, which led to the development of Indo-Islamic architecture, combining Indian and Islamic architectural features.
 The rule of the Mughal Empire, when Mughal architecture evolved, is regarded as the zenith of Indo-Islamic architecture, with the Taj Mahal being the high point of their contribution.
-Indo-Islamic architecture influenced the Rajput and Sikh styles as well.
+Indo-Islamic architecture got influenced by existing indigenous Hindu elements of style and later fused with Rajput and Sikh architecture as well.

 During the British colonial period, European styles including Neoclassical, Gothic Revival, and Baroque became prevalent across India.
 The amalgamation of Indo-Islamic and European styles led to a new style, known as the Indo-Saracenic style.
 Following the events succeeding India's independence from Britain, new European modernist ideas spread amongst Indian architects as a means of progressing as a new republic.
 Swiss-French architect Le Corbusier was commissioned by the Indian government to design the city of Chandigarh, which influenced a generation of architects towards modernism in the 20th century.
 The continued economic reforms further bolstered modern architecture and the urban layout of India, as the country became more integrated with the world's economy.

 Neolithic period

-In South India, the Neolithic began in 6500 BCE and lasted till around 1400 BCE when the Megalithic transition period began.
-The South Indian neolithic period is characterized by ash mounds from 2500 BCE in the region of Karnataka, which later expanded into Tamil Nadu.
+In South India, the Neolithic period began in 6500 BCE and lasted till around 1400 BCE when the Megalithic transition period began.
+The South Indian Neolithic period is characterized by ash mounds from 2500 BCE in the region of Karnataka, which later expanded into Tamil Nadu.